CASteer: Cross-Attention Steering for Controllable Concept Erasure: Experiments

 We evaluate the performance of our method on the task of erasing different concepts.
 We show that our method succeeds in suppressing both abstract (e.g., ``nudity'', ``violence'') and concrete concepts (e.g., ``Snoopy'').
 Moreover, we demonstrate the advantages of our method in removing implicitly defined concrete concepts (e.g., if a concept is ``Mickey'', prompting ``a mouse from a Disneyland'' should not result in a generation of Mickey).

 \textbf{Implementation details. } For a fair comparison, we report our main quantitative results using StableDiffusion-v1.4 (SD-v1.4)~\cite{DBLP:conf/cvpr/RombachBLEO22}.
 SD-1.4 model does not have a Turbo version, so for these experiments we use per-step steering vectors computed from the original SD-1.4.
 We apply steering to all of the CA layers in the model.
 We set $\beta=2$ for the concept erasure in all experiments.
 This choice is motivated by the fact that with $\beta=2$, the Eq.~\ref{eq:casteer_erasure_matrix} becomes a Householder operator (reflection) of the CA activation vector $c$ across the hyperplane orthogonal to the steering vector $s$.
 This operation preserves $L_2$-norm of the vector $c$, thus keeping relative and absolute values of all the information present in $c$ that is orthogonal to $s$ intact after transformation.
-In appendix (see Sec.~\ref{sec:ablation_strength}) we ablate the choice of $\beta$.
+In Appendix Sec.~\ref{sec:ablation_strength} we ablate the choice of $\beta$.
 We show $\beta < 2$ leads to lower level of concept suppression, while still producing high quality images, enabling control on the level of concept erasure.
 We also show that for SDXL and SANA models, values of $\beta > 2$ lead to stronger concept erasure, while also leaving general quality of images high.
-We use 50 prompt pairs for generating steering vectors for concrete concepts (e.g., ``Snoopy''), and 196 prompt pairs for generating steering vectors for concrete concepts (e.g., ``nudity'').
-Information about prompts used for generation of the steering vectors is in the appendix.
+We use 50 prompt pairs for generating steering vectors for concrete concepts (e.g., ``Snoopy''), and 210 prompt pairs for generating steering vectors for abstract concepts (e.g., ``nudity'').
+Information about prompts used for generation of the steering vectors is in the Appendix Sec.~\ref{sec:prompts}.

-We also show effectiveness of CASteer on bigger models, such as SDXL and SANA, and present results on these models in the appendix.
+We also show effectiveness of CASteer on bigger models, such as SDXL and SANA, and present results on these models in the Appendix Sec.~\ref{sec:sdxl_res} and Sec.~\ref{sec:sana_res}.
 For SDXL~\cite{DBLP:conf/iclr/PodellELBDMPR24} and SANA, we use steering vectors obtained from SDXL-Turbo and SANA-Sprint models, respectively.